-This coprocess command assumes you are in vi, and types a command to open the offending file and scrolls to the offending line.
+This coprocess command assumes you are at the command line, and it enters a command to open the offending file to the line number with an error.
 This is where the capture groups in the regular expression from step 1 become useful.
 For example, if the filename was "filename.c" and the error was on line 20, as in this error message:

 filename:c:20:9 error: use of undeclared identifier 'foo'